Hiking Hotspot: The Sugarloaf Summit Trail in Sedona, Arizona

-However, there are still many trails that remain underrated, and thus, much less touristy.
+However, there are still many trails that remain underrated, and thus, remain underused.
 Sedona’s Sugarloaf Summit trail may just be the most scenic of them all, especially due to the limited time and effort it takes to enjoy the magnificent panoramic views.
 The Sugarloaf Trail begins with a short trek along the Teacup Trail (0.3 miles), followed by a scenic journey along an easy loop trail until reaching the summit climb, a totally rewarding trek of just 0.2 miles.

-The Sugarloaf Trail is very well-marked.
-Unlike some of the more confusing trails in the area, there are many cairns (pictured below) to help guide you along the way.
+Trail markings are adequate.
+Unlike some of the more confusing, unmarked trails, numerous cairns (pictured below) help guide you along the way.
 Obviously, a well marked trail is a must in the desert, especially during the summer season when temps often crawl well past 90!
 Getting lost on a 100 degree day in an area with little shade is not fun!
 Be sure to bring plenty of water with you and set out early in the morning, if possible.

-The combined Sugarloaf/Teacup trail is one of Sedona’s easiest & more picturesque options with great views of the magnificent red rock formations in every direction.
+And finally, the combined Sugarloaf/Teacup trail is one of Sedona’s easiest & more picturesque options.
+Fabulous views of the magnificent red rock formations cover every inch of the trail.
 Another advantage of this trail is the lush greenery and many prickly pear cacti which line the route.
 The cacti here seem so much greener and alive than the dead, brown cacti you encounter along most of the other trails.

 Despite Sugarloaf’s close proximity to town, the trail remains pretty peaceful even on weekends.
 On any given day, you are not likely to see many other hikers, perhaps just a few locals walking their dog or simply enjoying a picturesque workout.
-The laid-back, non touristy vibe of this hike, including low foot traffic and ease of finding parking, make it more it a more attractive option for any hikers seeking a nice relaxed stroll in the beautiful Sedona wilderness.
+The laid-back, non touristy vibe of this hike add to its’ appeal.
+Low foot traffic and ease of finding parking definitely make it a more attractive option for any hikers seeking a nice relaxed stroll in the beautiful Sedona wilderness.

 Sugarloaf Summit details